 This course explores theory, policy and techniques for environmenral risk communication from the viewpoints of government, industry, special interest groups, and the general public.

-This course explores surveillance of infectious and non-infectious diseases, health behaviors and population characteristics, fundamental to nearly all fields of modern public health practice.
-Prerequisite: PH 302.
+Explores surveillance of infectious and non-infectious diseases, health behaviors and population characteristics, fundamental to nearly all fields of modern public health practice.
+Prerequisite: PH 6020.

 Public health practice relies on timely, thorough and reliable information from a variety of sources.
 Informatics is an emerging field that employs information technology tools and methods to address public health challenges and to improve public health outcomes.